maretta87/hello-world/README.md

 # hello-world
 sca;
 close all;
-% I am sorry, Dan, this programme is as useful as confusing!
-I haven't really understood how to make changes to the existing files, so I am afraid
-% we will have to work on new files everytime until next time we meet! -.-
-% here some changes and I hope I have done the homework 3, again I couldn't display..don't understand why!

 % DB - Remember to comment on your code, just so when you return to it you